meilisearch/specifications/text/0059-geo-search.md

 #### Context

-This error is raised asynchronously when the user try to specify an invalid ranking rule in the ranking rules setting.
+This error is raised asynchronously when the user tries to specify an invalid ranking rule in the ranking rules setting.

 #### Error Definition